Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Takes up a large footprint under your desk

-The Topo earned its spot because it fundamentally changed desk ergonomics.
-Instead of a flat surface, it uses a “3D Calculated Terrain” that forces your feet to constantly explore.
-With over 500,000 units sold, it remains the absolute benchmark for active standing.
+The Topo uses a “3D Calculated Terrain” that forces your feet to constantly explore.
+It remains the absolute benchmark for active standing.

 Made of premium anti-fatigue polyurethane.
 Features raised front corners, a center teardrop mound, and a raised back rail.
-Designed specifically for standing desk users by standing desk users.
+Created specifically by and for standing desk users.
 Costs $109.00.

 Verdict